How Classroom Door Lockdown Drills Save Students and Teachers’ Lives

 To combat active shooting events, schools have implemented lockdown drills to help prepare children and provide automatic responses during those high-tense situations.

 One of the drills recommended is ALICE Training.
-ALICE training stands for:
+The ALICE lockdown drill stands for:

-The goal of ALICE training is to be able to elicit an automatic response.
+The goal of the ALICE lockdown drill is to be able to elicit an automatic response.
 In a high-tense situation like an active shooting event, people involved tend to freeze.
 They are overwhelmed with panic and fear.
-Routinely going through the motions of ALICE training helps students mimic it when a similar situation arises.
+Routinely going through the motions of the ALICE lockdown drill helps students mimic it when a similar situation arises.

 In a 2013 FBI study, active shooter events last within five minutes from the start.
 Intruders move on when they encounter locked rooms.
 In some cases, intruders try to unlock doors using their weapons but are stopped because the room is barricaded.

 First Responders get to a scene from four minutes to 11 minutes.
 Before first responders get to the school, teachers and students must lessen the chances of active shooters to do damage within the first five minutes.

 According to Jaclyn Schildkraut, an associate professor of criminal justice at the State University of New York talked to the National Public Radio (NRP), active shooters have fewer opportunities to kill people if the building’s lights go out and doors are locked.

 Public doors are often difficult to lock during high-tense situations.
 Most public doors are outward-swinging which means barricading the entrance with chairs and tables is not effective.
 It’s highly recommended that each classroom has a lockdown device that can facilitate faster and effective lockdowns.